 CLL often progresses much more slowly than acute types of leukemia.
 Many people can live with the disease for many years without any problems and without needing treatment.

 Let your healthcare provider know if you have any of these symptoms:

 Enlarged lymph nodes, often felt as lumps under the skin

 Bleeding or bruising easily

-If you start having symptoms or if your healthcare provider sees signs that the leukemia is progressing, you can then start treatment.
-The type of treatment you have depends on the stage of your CLL and other factors.
+If you start having symptoms or if your healthcare provider sees signs that the leukemia is progressing, treatment will be started.
+Your provider will talk with you about your treatment options.
+The type of treatment you have will depend on disease factors, your age, and your overall health.